Remuneration

 The Board of Directors determines the terms of the Group’s performance-related bonus each year.
 These short-term performance bonuses are typically paid quarterly and/or once a year.
 The bonuses are paid in cash or as additional pension contributions based on the achievement of the company’s profitability targets and other financial targets for the financial year, thereby supporting the achievement of strategic goals.
 Criteria can also be non-economic or qualitative, such as sustainability criteria.
 As the recommended indicators are measurable, the Board will be able to assess objectively the results at the end of the performance period.

-The Board of Directors may also, if necessary, decide on the one-off or individual remuneration components for the Group CEO and Deputy CEO and for other key persons for successful execution of the key or strategic projects that are important for the Group.
+The Board of Directors may also, if necessary, decide on the one-off or individual remuneration components for the CEO and Deputy CEO and for other key persons for successful execution of the key or strategic projects that are important for the Group.
 Such projects include acquisitions and large-scale construction projects.

-Quarterly cash-based short-term performance bonus
+Short-term cash-based performance bonus

 Annual cash-based short-term performance bonus